-Refugees are not required to receive Refugee Cash Assistance to receive Refugee Medical Assistance.
+Refugees are not required to receive Refugee Cash Assistance (RCA) in order to receive Refugee Medical Assistance (RMA).
 Applicants may apply for either or both RCA and RMA.

 Refugees are eligible for Refugee Medical Assistance only after being determined ineligible for Medicaid or SCHIP.